 Before running this adventure, make sure your players are okay with being toyed with a little, and are genre-savvy enough to spot the subtle and not-so-subtle clues that inform this adventure and its big twist.
-If you or your players want a less deadly adventure, run this adventure for PCs of 8th to 10th level instead.
+This adventure is unashamedly and deliberately deadly, and may be well suited to a one-shot with disposable characters.